-We're testing new candle containers: amber glass jars, and we want to know what you think.
+I'm testing new candle containers: amber glass jars, and I'd love to know what you think.

-At College Green we've always made our natural soy wax candles in tins - they look a bit like mini paint pots & we've kept as much of the matte silver packaging on show as possible.
+At College Green I've always made my natural soy wax candles in tins - they look a bit like mini paint pots & I've kept as much of the matte silver packaging on show as possible.

 There are lots of benefits of using aluminium.
 It's 100% recyclable & reusable and is the most recycled packaging in Europe.

 It can be recycled forever without degrading, is lightweight, unbreakable and relatively inexpensive.... but...

 ...the one thing you don't get with a tin candle is the `glow' - that softly flickering flame that shows through the packaging and creates a warm and cosy ambience to a room.